Team INEOS – Lessons from the Tour de France – Lessons for our Teams

 “Doing your homework and hard work prepares you mentally for victory”

 “Don’t forgot about the Grupettos – the last group of riders who rode as support early in the race and must still finish the stage to stay in the race”

-There is so much in the above we can apply to our teams at work.
-I am excited just thinking about it.
+There is so much to learn on collaboration and teamwork from the above.
+We are excited to apply these concepts to the CFO.University team and our collaboration partners.
 Use this list wisely and make your team a champion.